icameron/nxicy-nx-plugins/packages/node-lambda/README.md

 ## Packaging Functions

-The function can be built and packaged into a zip with:
+Build and package the function into a zip for deployment using:

 ```
 nx run my-node-lambda-app:package-my-node-lambda